laggycomputer/lcsg-problemsets/lcsg02.typ

 You may also find the *double-ended queue* ("deque") useful in some circumstances.
 The upside of a deque is that values can be added and removed both at the front and back.
+It can also be used as a queue or stack.

 == Representation

-It is important to understand that a stack or queue is similar to the concept of an "interface" in OOP languages like Java.
+It is important to understand that a stack or queue is similar to the concept of an "interface" in Java.
-It is not so much a data structure with a unique character; it is more so an _interpretation_ of some kind of list (array, linked list, etc.) where we forgo random access (the ability to look at any index).
-If you are asked to implement a stack or queue, you will probably use an array or linked list.
+Stacks and queues are not exactly a unique data structure but are _interpretations_ of some underlying data structure.
+For example, an list could be used as a stack if we simply add or remove the last element.

 = Topic 2: Linked lists (very briefly)